DerSarco/appwrite-example/readme.md

 You could say, why this is written in this way, well, realtimeResponse.events is a collection, but when something is executed like a create or delete, comes with a lot of information but in every index of that collection brings with the action executed so that is the reason why i just used first() function and look for the event and do something.

-for some reason the create execution added twice the response so that's the reason of validate function, i know is stupid, but for this example i think is ok, if you find another solution please add a PR 🙂.
+for some reason the create execution added twice the response so that's the reason of validate function, I know is stupid, but for this example I think is ok, if you find another solution please add a PR 🙂.

-> after that i would like to explain something, inside of our viewmodel there is a function that fetch the original data from the database, this first fetch just works when you call this screen and after that we only add or remove the payloads that comes from the subscription.
+> after that I would like to explain something, inside of our viewmodel there is a function that fetch the original data from the database, this first fetch just works when you call this screen and after that we only add or remove the payloads that comes from the subscription.

 Now in our screen we can retrieve the data as collectAsState and do whatever you want in your screen.